 /query compatibility endpoint,

-the DBRP mapping service checks for the specified database and retention policy
+the DBRP mapping service uses the database and retention policy specified in the

 A DBRP combination can only be mapped to a single bucket